Kotlin-FOSDEM/speaker-recording-guide/README.md

 ![uploadlink](asset/upload-link.png)

 You can click on the **Upload Link URL** to upload your talk.
-Please note that the file limit is **1 GB**.
+Please note that the file limit is **2 GB**.

+When you upload your video, the system will verify that it meets these requirements listed above.
-Once uploaded, the processing will start (could take more than an hour).
+If it does not, the video will be transcoded first (but this will take longer, potentially even more than an hour).

 When the processing ends, the "presentation length" field gets filled in with the video length (so don't change this yourselves once it's been set) and a **Review link** will appear to let you check the video and make changes.

+**You can find a video tutorial on [how to upload the recording here](https://www.flickr.com/photos/runningwithbulls/50829935862/in/dateposted/)**

 ## How to live Q&A

-The live Q&A will start with a Matrix chatroom during the talk, with the option to answer questions in the chat of course.
-And continues live with Jitsi after the talk is finished.
+The live Q&A will start with a Matrix chatroom during the talk, with the option to answer questions in the chat of course while the video plays.

+When the video completes, the live stream will automatically switch over to a live video room with the speaker and speaker host.
+The speaker host will lead a live Q&A/discussion (the **Formal Q&A**) on video, asking questions that have been upvoted in the text chat or asking questions of their own, clarifying anything that may not have been clear.

+Just before the close of the live Q&A, the live stream will end and if any of the audience want to continue the Q&A/discussion, they will be **redirected** to the right place to go do that.
+You can then continue with your **Informal Q&A** in a more open, informal fashion than during the session itself.

 What you will need is:
 - Matrix account & client - for more info see https://matrix.org/blog/2021/01/04/taking-fosdem-online-via-matrix